KamandPrompt/SAC-Portal/README.md

 `git add <file-name>`
 `git commit -m "Enter comments"`

-Commit the changes to your repository
+Commit the changes to your repository , The following command holds good if the new branch wasn't already made in your github page .
-`git push origin <branch name>`
+`git push --set-upstream origin new_branch`

+For later commits just
+`git push` will work

 Then from your forked repository on github , make a pull request to the KamandPrompt page .